jestjs/jest/website/versioned_docs/version-25.x/MockFunctions.md

 // The object returned by the first instantiation of this function
 // had a `name` property whose value was set to 'test' expect(someMockFunction.mock.instances[0].name).toBe('test');

-// The first argument of the last call to the function was 'test' expect(someMockFunction.mock.lastCall[0]).toBe('test');
 ```

 ## Mock Return Values